-You must supply the name, type, and version number fields of the filespecs of the files you wish to delete.
-Device and UFD fields default to your current device and UFD.
-You can use wildcards in any filespec field except the device field.
+You must supply the name, type, and version number fields of the file specifications of the files you wish to delete.
+Device and directory fields default to your current device and directory.
+You can use wildcards in any file specicification field except the device field.
 You need not supply a file type to delete a file with a null file type.